dmweis/dmweis.github.io/index.md

 # Hello, I'm David!

-I am a Software Engineer from Slovakia but currently residing in Denmark.
+I am a Software Engineer from Slovakia, currently residing in Denmark.
 I work in Air Traffic Management, writing software that makes sure planes don't fall during the day and building robots during the night.

 This site doubles as a personal blog and a light portfolio but it's current only updated sporadically (Mostly whenever I get bored...)